Understanding Occupancy Sensors:

 Occupancy sensors can integrate with room booking systems to release rooms that are booked but not in use.
 It prevents "ghost meetings" and makes the space available for others.
 They also help manage resources like projectors and air conditioning, ensuring they are used only when needed.
 By providing accurate occupancy data, these sensors help maximize meeting spaces and manage more effective meeting schedules.

-Shopping malls, supermarkets, and retail stores can use occupancy sensors to analyze customer behavior and optimize store layouts.
-Businesses can change staffing levels and product placements.
-This helps create the best experience for customers even during peak times.
+Shopping malls, supermarkets, and retail stores can use occupancy sensors for both energy management and customer analytics.
+Sales floors require comprehensive coverage to track customer movement patterns and optimize store layouts.
+Businesses can change staffing levels and product placements accordingly, creating the best customer experience even during peak times.
 It also reduces operational costs during quieter periods.
+Mall common areas require sophisticated systems capable of handling high traffic volumes while maintaining accurate occupancy counts for building management purposes.

 Educational Institutions